unimib-datAI/marl-dfaas/README.md

 * [Matplotlib](https://matplotlib.org/) (version 3.9.3): is a plot generation
   library used in the scripts in the [`plots`](plots) directory.

+* [orjson](https://pypi.org/project/orjson/) (version 3.10.13): is a JSON
+  library that is faster than the standard library.
+Used because the experiments generate large JSON files that slow down the encoding/decoding processes.

 When installing Ray RLlib, `pip` automatically installs its dependencies, which are also used by the experiment scripts (like NumPy or Gymnasium).
 This means that the environment can be easily set up by installing the following packages: